dev-runner/RunCulator/README.md

 # RunCulator

 RunCulator is a simple application containing a set of essential calculators for runners.
-It is an Open Source project under the MIT license, built completely out of love for running :runner: Please enjoy doing math with burned calories, running paces and speeds!
+It is an Open Source project under the MIT license, built completely out of love for :runner:.
+Please enjoy doing math with burned calories, running paces and speeds!

+** Available calculators

-The app includes the following calculators:
+The app currently includes the following calculators:

 1. **BMI calculator**